Belinda de Lucy

-Belinda Claire De Camborne Lucy (born 15 October 1976) is a British politician who has been Reform UK's Education and Families spokesperson since 2023.
+Belinda Claire De Camborne Lucy (born 15 October 1976) is a British politician who was Reform UK's Education and Families spokesperson from 2023–2026.
 She was previously a Brexit Party Member of the European Parliament (MEP) for South East England from 2019 to 2020.
 In the European Parliament, she was a member of the Committee on Women's Rights and Gender Equality, and part of the delegation to the EU–Russia Parliamentary Cooperation Committee.

 Early life

 Belinda Claire De Camborne Lucy was born in Sheffield, South Yorkshire, on 15 October 1976.
 Her great-grandfather was Edward Selby Little, a missionary in China, and a co-founder of the resort town of Guling, Jiujiang.

 Political career

 In the 2016 United Kingdom European Union membership referendum de Lucy campaigned for Brexit with the Leave Means Leave and Ladies for Leave groups.
 In the 2019 European parliamentary election she stood as a candidate for the Brexit Party in the South East England constituency.
 She was fourth on her party's list and was elected as one of its four MEPs in the constituency.
 In the European Parliament she was a member of the Committee on Women's Rights and Gender Equality, and part of the delegation to the EU–Russia Parliamentary Cooperation Committee.

-In March 2023 de Lucy returned to politics as Reform UK's Education and Families spokesperson.
+In March 2023 de Lucy was appointed as Education and Families spokesperson for Reform UK (successor to the Brexit Party).
+She was replaced in this role by Suella Braverman in February 2026 following Braverman's defection to Reform UK from the Conservative Party the previous month.